safeledger logo

 You must reserve your company name with the Dubai Department of Economy and Tourism (DET).
 Special or premium names may cost more.

-Step 2: Submit Initial Approval Application
+Step 2: Get Initial Approval

-• When: After reserving your name.
+• When: After reserving the name.

 • Cost: AED 2,000–5,000.